tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 which gives a vector of things to pick from.
 Our criteria here is based on the `queue_families: Vec<B::QueueFamily>` that each Adapter has.
 We want a QueueFamily

 1) That supports Graphics
-3) That our Surface supports
+2) That our Surface supports

+It's considered a bug in `gfx-hal` if any backend ever gives a QueueFamily that has 0 max queues, so we don't need to bother checking that.

 Since we're going over a vector, we can use some fancy Iterator stuff